nevesalb/FilterMT/README.md

 # FilterMT
-A Python-based filtering tool for magnetotelluric (MT) time series, developed as part of an undergraduate research project.
+FilterMT is a Python package currently under development as part of an undergraduate research project.
+Its main goal is to provide specialized algorithms and tools for filtering and processing magnetotelluric (MT) time series data, helping to reduce noise and improve data quality.